 Never in our lives did we want to have a second house.
 House tending is a lot of work!
 And Dollissa isn’t a greedy landlady with slumlord aspirations, desiring to buy cheap and accrue wealth with shady renting tendencies.
 I mean, we continually joke that she is, but she really isn’t!
-We had stopped idly looking at real estate sites.
+We had stopped idly looking at real estate sites, but we found one at auctions like Carolina Auction And Reality.
 We were slowly and happily repairing the Headquarters.
 But then one of us looked forlornly out the front window, into the desolate pandemic streets, and saw a little sign in the neighbors’ yard which screamed to the world: FOR SALE.

 Step 1: Talking Ourselves Out of It

 Buying a house is expensive and it’s a lot of paperwork.
 It’s a lot of answering questions you’ve already been asked and getting two different versions of proof.
 It also involves some (attempts at) negotiations.
 It is tedious, bureaucratic, a little confusing, and occasionally surprising — but not entirely all that difficult.
 Not IMPOSSIBLE.
 The house was in better condition than HQ, so it didn’t seem so risky.

 With apologies to Future Dollissa, we thought that it wasn’t so hard that we shouldn’t at least try.